 In addition to teaching and making creative drawings, I’m also a traveler.
 This means that in the past 10 years of running this site, I’ve amassed some perfect photos and articles for art prompts, craft projects, and drawing inspiration.

-Who Are these Art Prompts For?
+Are these Art and Drawing Prompts for Kids?

 Plus, while you get your art on, you’ll also be taking an educational tour of arts around the world!
 Got your art supplies ready?
 Great — let’s take off…